Steamexfire: Principle

 In a second stage combustion chamber, more fuel is injected and ignited.
 As a result of this process, all oxygen is consumed, and what remains is an inert gas.

-This process takes place in a 7 meter long combustion tube, which is cooled by water.
-The heated water is injected at the end of the cooling tube, and consequently the water is turned into water vapor and steam.
+This process takes place in a 7-meter-long combustion tube, which is actively cooled by water.
+The heated water is injected at the end of the cooling tube, and consequently, the water is turned into water vapor or steam.

 As a result, the Steamexfire produces up to 25 cubic meters of inert steam and water vapor per second.

 The fore runner of the Steamexfire is called the GAG unit.

-Underground mine fires
+Underground mine fire

-The Steamexfire has been deployed to fight underground mine fires at the Goedehoop mine fire in South Africa and at the Svea Nord mine fire on Spitsbergen Island.
+As the first successful deployments of the generator, Steamexfire was used to fight underground mine fires during the Goedehoop mine fire in South Africa, and again at the Svea Nord mine fire on Spitsbergen Island in 2005.